Table of Contents

 All golf professionals can hit the ball far and straight.
-Yet week in and week out, some pros struggle to make the cut and stay on the leaderboard.
-With the exception of a few shots, the real difference between winning and losing can be attributed to the golf mental game.
+Yet, week in and week out, some pros struggle to make the cut and stay on the leaderboard.
+With the exception of a few shots, the real difference between winning and losing can be attributed to the mental game of golf.

-Having the right mindset when you are on the course takes time do develop and perfect.
-I spent many years working on strategies, working with golf psychologists, and eventually putting together a strategy that worked for me.
+Having the right mindset when you play golf takes time to develop and perfect.
+I spent many years perfecting my mental toughness training, working with golf psychologists, and eventually creating a strategy that worked for me.

 If you have decided to start working on the golf mental game, the first tee is not the place to start.
 In fact, you should do quite a bit of reading, practicing, and testing of strategies before you even take them to the course.